Sabiha Sumar

 Sabiha Sumar (born 29 September 1961) is a Pakistani filmmaker and producer.
 She is best known for her independent documentary films.
 Her first feature-length film was Khamosh Pani (Silent Waters), released in 2003.
 She is known for exploring themes of gender, religion, patriarchy and fundamentalism in Pakistan.

-She, along with Sharmeen Obaid-Chinoy and Samar Minallah, are some of the Pakistani women independent documentary filmmakers to have screened their work outside of Pakistan.
+Along with Sharmeen Obaid-Chinoy and Samar Minallah, she is among the few Pakistani women independent documentary filmmakers who have screened their work outside Pakistan.

 Early life

 Sumar was born in Karachi in 1961.
 Her parents were originally from Bombay (now Mumbai) and moved to Karachi during partition.
 When Sumar was growing up, her parents hosted many social gatherings that included Sufi poetry, music and liquor.
 She attended Karachi Grammar School.

 Sumar studied Persian Literature at the University of Karachi, followed by Filmmaking and Political Science at Sarah Lawrence College in New York from 1980–83.
 She completed her post-graduate degree from Cambridge University, England in International Relations.